plag/react-webpack2-boilerplate/README.md

+Warning!
+This repository is depricated.
+Use https://github.com/plag/react-webpack4-boilerplate instead.

 # react-webpack2-boilerplate
 React + React-Router 3 + Redux + Redux-saga boilerplate on Webpack2 with FULL hot reloading (include reducers and sagas)